c3lang/c3-web/src/content/docs/Language Overview/types.md

 # Basic types

-Basic types are divided into floating point types, and integer types.
-Integer types being either signed or unsigned.
+Basic types are divided into floating point types and integer types.

+Integer types are either signed or unsigned.

 ## Integer types